Sound absorption in glasses: Discussion and conclusions

 The simplest possible explanation of the temperature dependence $\exp(5T/T_g)$ of the excess wing measured in the glass phase \cite{gainaru} is an average asymmetry of 5$k_BT_g$ of the double-well potentials.
 This value is close to the average asymmetry of 3.8 $k_BT_g$ needed to explain the intensity rise of the strong secondary relaxation peak in tripropylene glycol after the initial temperature jump of an aging experiment \cite{olsen}.

-In the vitreous silica data in Fig. 14 and the selenium data of Fig. 17, there is no excess wing to be seen.
+In the vitreous silica data in Fig. 14 and the selenium data of Fig. 17, there is no such strong temperature dependence.
 Also, the high quality PMMA data \cite{read} of the secondary relaxation peak show no deviation at all from the Gilroy-Phillips model.

 An asymmetry of 4$k_BT_g$ can be excluded with absolute certainty for the mechanical data.
 To see this, consider the barrier 0.3 eV in PMMA, measured at 294 K with 10 MHz \cite{read} and at 127 K with 1.2 Hz \cite{sinnott}.
 This follows from eq. (\ref{taurel}) with $\tau_0=10^{-13}$ s.
 With $T_g=387$ K, the weakening factor $(\cosh(\Delta/2k_BT))^{-2}$ by the asymmetry 4$k_BT_g$ would be 0.02 for the high frequency and a factor of thousand smaller for the low frequency.
 The fact that the two frequencies see the same barrier density at the two different temperatures shows that the average asymmetry is zero.